-To prevent pollutants from entering Chicopee's municipal separate storm sewer system (MS4);
+Prevent pollutants from entering Chicopee's municipal separate storm sewer system (MS4).

-To prohibit illicit connections and unauthorized discharges to the MS4;
+Prohibit illicit connections and unauthorized discharges to the MS4.

-To require the removal of all such illicit connections;
+Require the removal of all such illicit connections.

-To establish the legal authority to ensure compliance with the provisions of this bylaw through inspection, monitoring, and enforcement;
+Establish the legal authority to ensure compliance with the provisions of this chapter through inspection, monitoring and enforcement.

-This regulation, for the proper management of stormwater, is adopted under the provisions of Law Department General Laws, Chapter 40A, §§ 1 through 22, inclusive.
+This regulation, for the proper management of stormwater is adopted under the provisions of Law Department, MGL c.
+40A, §§ 1 through 22, inclusive.

-Unless the context specifically indicates otherwise, the meaning of terms used in this code shall be as follows:
+Unless the context specifically indicates otherwise, the meaning of terms used in this chapter shall be as follows: